 Hunters care about the conservation of animals, but they also care about people and leaving the world a better place.
 Our investment in the work of our sponsored programs continues as we choose platforms that will have a maximum positive impact through humanitarian support as well as anti-poaching efforts and education.

-This program is focused on the Northern Congo rainforest and the village of Tal-Tala on the Ngoko River.
+This program is focused on the Northern Congo rainforest and the village of Tala-Tala on the Ngoko River.

-Each year the program donates school materials to the village’s primary school.
-This material emphasizes that the local wildlife helps pay for the school.
-In addition, the local health clinic of Tala-Tala gets donations each year.
-Finally, the program pays for four local anti-poaching agents by equipping them with motorcycles, clothing, and basic equipment.
-The pristine rain forest on the Ngoko River that this program targets not only holds a lot of iconic game animals such as bongo, sitatunga, and forest buffalo, but also chimpanzees and gorillas as well as elephants, which are not hunted.
-This program is administered via Congo Forest Safaris.
+Giving back to communities is part of the amazing work that Congo Forest Safaris is doing.
+Based in the northern Congo near the village of Tala-Tala on the Ngoko River, this program donates school materials to the village’s primary school.
+These materials emphasize the importance of local wildlife and how wildlife helps pay for the school.
+In addition, financial support is given to the local health clinic of Tala-Tala.
+Finally, the program supports four local antipoaching agents by equipping them with motorcycles, clothing, and basic equipment.
+The pristine rain forest on the Ngoko River that this program targets not only holds iconic game animals such as bongo, sitatunga, and forest buffalo, but also chimpanzees, gorillas, and elephants, which are not hunted.
+This program is administered by Congo Forest Safaris.